elakamarcus/notes/debian_ubuntu_secureupdates.md

 # Secure updates
 This is to enable support for secure updates\
-Note: This is usually not necessary for e.g. ubuntu provided repositories that use other means of ensuring the packages you get are the ones you should get etc.
+Note: This is usually not necessary for e.g. ubuntu provided repositories that use other means of ensuring the packages you get are the ones you should get etc. See more information [Here](https://askubuntu.com/questions/352952/are-repository-lists-secure-is-there-an-https-version)

 ## Procedure